ntnu-itk-autonomous-ship-lab/psbmpc/libs/psbmpc_lib_gpu/README.md

  </p>

 ## CB Cost Functor
-<p> Special case C++ class/struct which has overloaded the **operator()**.
+<p> Special case C++ class/struct which has overloaded the **operator(..)**.
 This functor is used to evaluate the cost of following one particular control behaviour.
-The functor is ported to the gpu, where each thread will run the **operator()** to evaluate the cost of a certain control behaviour.
-The **operator()** function takes as input the index of the control behaviour considered, and the avoidance maneuver vector (offset sequence) considered in this control behaviour, and returns the cost associated with this control behaviour. </p>
+The functor is ported to the gpu, where each thread will run the **operator(..)** to evaluate the cost of a certain control behaviour.
+The **operator(..)** function takes as input the index of the control behaviour considered, and the avoidance maneuver vector (offset sequence) considered in this control behaviour, and returns the cost associated with this control behaviour. </p>

 ### CB Cost Functor Structures
-<p> Defines the data that is needed in the **CB_Cost_Functor**, which needs to be sent from the host to the device.
+<p> Defines read-only data for GPU threads that is needed in the **CB_Cost_Functor**, which needs to be sent from the host to the device.
 A subset of the PSB-MPC parameters are defined in a struct here, and also a struct which gathers diverse types of data for use on the GPU. </p>

 ## Obstacle Manager